kiinse/DarkWaterAPI/README.md

 * Easy management bukkit scheduler's
 * Easily manage files and data in them
 * Checking the config version
+* Enabling, disabling and reloading plugins that use this library
 * And much more

 ## Download